vaibhavsagar/website/drafts/static-haskell-nix.md

         not a dynamic executable
 ```

-and my (admittedly cursory) testing hasn't revealed any issues.

 I've made this project available
 [here](https://github.com/vaibhavsagar/experiments/tree/master/static-haskell-nix)
 if you'd like to tweak it.
 Since this was relatively straightforward, I think